 When the setup completes successfully, you have a data store machine.

 If there were errors with the setup, click Next on the Configuration Summary dialog box to reopen the Data Store Configuration wizard so you can provide different information.
-See Troubleshoot ArcGIS Data Store for causes and resolutions for setup errors.
+See Troubleshoot ArcGIS Data Store for causes and resolutions for common setup errors.

-Note that if you script the creation of multiple spatiotemporal big data store machines, one spatiotemporal big data store machine must be manually configured with the GIS Server before you can script creation of additional spatiotemporal big data store machines.
+If you script the creation of multiple spatiotemporal big data store machines, one spatiotemporal big data store machine must be manually configured with the GIS Server site before you can script the creation of additional spatiotemporal big data store machines.
 Include wait times in your script to be sure the additional spatiotemporal big data store machines are not added at the same time.

 - Open a command shell.

-/configuredatastore https://myserver.domain.com:6443/arcgis/admin siteadmin T1n@sp /home/dsuser/data --stores relational
+./configuredatastore.sh myserver.domain.com siteadmin T1n@sp /home/dsuser/data --stores relational

-Be sure the GIS Server site you registered your data store with has been configured as your portal's hosting server.
+Ensure that the GIS Server site with which you registered the data store has been configured as the ArcGIS Enterprise portal's hosting server.